 Banding progress to date is shown in Table 1.
-Our effort in 1996 was minimal.
-In 1997 we undertook a serious pilot effort.
+In 1997 we undertook our pilot effort.
 After receiving FY98 EVOSTC funding for the 1998 field season, we initiated re-sighting and increased our banding effort.
 Unfortunately our 1998 banding effort was undermined by effects of the 97/98 El Niño event (Piatt et al. 1999).
 Colony attendance at both Gull and Chisik Islands was reduced, and birds that did attend were exceptionally skittish and difficult to capture.
 Abnormal behavior was particularly evident at Chisik Island, where only a small percentage of the usual murre breeding sites were occupied.
 The few birds that did attempt to breed eventually abandoned the colony, resulting in a rare breeding failure.
-With focused effort in 1999 we met our objective of banding 200 birds per species per colony-- except for kittiwakes on Chisik Island.
-It remains a challenge to find, capture and band accessible kittiwakes there, and the problem is exacerbated by their tendency to fail early during incubation, particularly in 1999.
+With focused effort in 1999 and 2000, we met our objective of banding a minimum of 200 birds per species per colony.